tokuhirom/LWPx-ParanoidHandler/README.md

 # DESCRIPTION

-LWPx::ParanoidHandler is clever firewall for LWP::UserAgent.
+LWPx::ParanoidHandler is clever fire wall for LWP::UserAgent.
 This module provides a handler to protect a request to internal servers.

 It's useful to implement OpenID servers, crawlers, etc.